 python src/python/batch_process.py --projects <DIR> --sourceDir <DIR> --op ColorColorBalance --softwareName GIMP --softwareVersion 2.8

+Projects may also be created when first applying a plugin to a set of image nodes.
 Use --plugin to specify a plugin to perform on the most recent image node.

 python src/python/batch_process.py --projects <DIR> --plugin ColorEqHist

+Extending a Project

+Projects are extended by providing a source directory containing manipulated images and an operation applied to those images.

+In absence of a source directory, a plugin can be applied to all leaf node images in all projects within the projects directory.

+Capping a Project: Antiforensics

-Using --jpg will perform antiforensic jpeg export and exif copy on existing projects.
+Antiforensic techniques are often applied as a last step to project creation.
+The tool provides a single two-step JPEG creation process.
+Using the --jpg option, the tool performs antiforensic jpeg export and exif copy on existing projects.

 python src/python/batch_process.py --projects <DIR> --jpg

+Image File Names

 All images that are to be placed in the same project should have the same basename.
 Manipulated images should be appended with an underscore followed by some text and a number (i.e. image.jpg, image_01.jpg).

 For example: